(All fields required)

 Alvin Crawford Chair in Pediatric Orthopaedics

-Treatment of pediatric hip disorders; complex limb and spine deformities; gait analysis
+Treatment of pediatric hip disorders; complex limb and spine deformities (e.g., scoliosis); gait analysis in children with neuromuscular disorders

 Steven S. Agabegi, MD